-- Our Wellbeing Curriculum includes explicit teaching about safe risk, managing dangers in the home and community and explores specific mental health conditions.
+- Our Wellbeing Curriculum includes explicit teaching about safe risk, managing dangers in the home and community, road safety awareness and explores specific mental health conditions.

-- Every pupil is assessed as part of their Wellbeing Profile.
+- Every pupil is assessed using the Motional wellbeing tool.
 This helps us to build support where clear links between pupil wellbeing and any plateaus in academic progress can be seen in our data.

-- Pupils have a Safeguarding focus day once per term with themes including NSPCC PANTS campaign, online safety and road safety awareness.
+- Pupils have a Safeguarding focus day once per term with themes including NSPCC PANTS campaign, online safety, consent

-- A safeguarding newsletter is issued for staff 3 times a year to ensure up to date information about safeguarding themes, for example of FGM, Prevent and Online safety issues.
+- A safeguarding newsletter is issued for staff 3 times a year to ensure up to date information about safeguarding themes, for example of FGM, CSE, Peer on Peer Abuse, Early Help tools and Online safety issues.

-- Our school communication lead contribute to the development of communication tools to make policies inclusive for all.
+- Our school communication lead contributes to the development of communication tools to make policies inclusive for all.

 - We use the Seesaw online home school communication tool for immediate communication with parents during the day.

 - Courtlands invests in strategies to help us achieve a national wellbeing award with the safeguarding of children and wellbeing of staff at its heart.

 - All staff are trained annually in Safety Intervention and de-escalation strategies to ensure safe physical interventions when they are necessary as a last resort.
 This is in addition to termly de-escalation training.